 - Before doing anything, you must plan carefully and pay particular attention to connectivity.
 For example, you should make sure you have enough HDMI, DVI, or USB ports if you want to add extra peripherals to your computer once it has been built.

 - And finally, you need the parts to build your computer.
-Check out the computer components section to learn about the different computer parts, and please consider using our online computer parts store when you're ready to buy.
-Geek Toyland is another good resource for computer parts and educational toys in general.
+Check out the computer components section to learn about the different computer parts.

 Navigating this Site